 Often, companies make the mistake of assuming what improvements their employees want.

 This can backfire.
 The last thing you want to do is put a lot of time and energy into pancake breakfasts only to learn employees just wanted better compensation.

 Use this question as a way to deliver what employees actually care about, rather than what you think is best.

 By leveraging the right survey software, you can distribute stay interviews and quickly act on data Sparkbay’s employee survey tool makes it easy for organizations to distribute surveys and track data while keeping all employees’ responses anonymous.

 Interested in learning more about how to distribute stay interviews at scale?
-Get in touch with a member of the Sparkbay team to learn more about our employee survey platform.
+You can click here for a demo.